 key is to make it professional and compelling.

-In addition to the trailer, you should have proposal that clearly
+In addition to the trailer, you should have proposal and/or pitch deck that clearly

 outlines your project.
 A proposal includes a documentary treatment,

 synopsis, crew bios, production schedule, detailed budget and